Channel Coding for Gaussian Channels with Multifaceted Power Constraints: Introduction

 where $V(\Gamma)$ is the channel dispersion, $\Phi(\cdot)$ is the standard Normal CDF, and $r$ is called the \emph{second-order coding rate (SOCR)}.
 We also have a refined asymptotic expansion of the maximum rate $R^*(n,\epsilon, \Gamma)$ as a function of a fixed error probability $\epsilon \in (0, 1)$ as

-which includes a third-order $\log n / n$ term as well \cite[Theorem 54]{5452208}.
+which includes a third-order $\log n / n$ term as well \cite{7056434}, \cite[Theorem 54]{5452208}.
+Upper and lower bounds on the $O(1/n)$ term in $(\ref{third-orderc})$ can be found in \cite[Theorem 5]{4thorderkostina}.
 Such refined asymptotic results can lead to conclusions which differ from those based on first-order asymptotic results only.
 For example, feedback does not increase the capacity (first-order) but can increase the second-order coding rate \cite{9099482}; separate source-channel coding is first-order but not second-order optimal \cite{kostina_JSCC}.
-For additional such examples see~\cite[p.
+For additional such examples, see~\cite[p.
 4598]{7156144}.